BodenmillerGroup/napari-hierarchical/README.md

 ## Implementation

 This plugin implements reader, writer, and widget functionality.
-The reader reads an image (not actual image data, see description above) and opens the `napari_bioimage.widget.QBioImageWidget` widget.
+The reader reads an image (not actual image data, see description above) and opens the `QImagesWidget` and `QLayersWidget` widgets in `napari_bioimage.widgets`.
 The writer writes the selected layers (not the entire image, see description above).
 All operations are done through the `napari_bioimage.controller` singleton instance, which "extends" the functionality of `napari.viewer.Viewer`.

 Image readers/writers are implemented as plugins using [pluggy](https://pluggy.readthedocs.io), similar to the [first-generation napari plugin engine](https://github.com/napari/napari-plugin-engine).
 Out of the box, this plugin ships with readers/writers for HDF5, Zarr, OME-Zarr, and imaging mass cytometry (IMC) file formats, implemented in `napari_bioimage.contrib`.
-Additionally, the plugin supports "traditional" napari reader contributions.
+Additionally, the plugin also provides sample data for these file formats.

 The hierarchical image/layer model (composite tree pattern) is implemented in `napari_bioimage.model`.
 For consistency with the original napari layer model, all model classes inherit from `napari.utils.events.EventedModel`.
 This renders the creation of lazy models (e.g. for representing the whole file system) impossible, which is intended.
 Despite implementing a composite tree pattern, the model classes do not inherit from `napari.utils.tree` to avoid problems due to multiple inheritance/pydantic.